Andereoo/TkinterWeb/README.md

 * Most CSS Pseudo-elements, such as `:hover` and `:active` are also supported.

 **JavaScript:**
-* Javascript is currently not supported
+* Javascript is not supported at the moment.

 **Images:**
 * TkinterWeb supports nearly 50 different image types through PIL.
 Scalable Vector Graphic support is not as straightforward, though.
 In order to load SVG images: